anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 `[third source="database" id="0" section="recent"]`

-Some implementations are left for developers.
-This plugin should act as proof of concept.
+Some implementations are left for developers because of the nature.
+This plugin should act as proof of concept in such cases.
 Please feel free to modify it.

 == Installation ==